Governikus/AusweisApp/docs/sdk/ios.rst

 Logging
 -------

-The AusweisApp2 uses default logging of iOS and has its own log file.
+The |AppName| uses default logging of iOS and has its own log file.
 It is **recommended** to collect that log file if an error occurs in your application to receive better support.